 Whenever you flat iron your hair, it is always wise to use a heat protectant.
 There are many available in the market like this HSI Argan Spray that could protect the hair for up to 450°F. Heat Protectant Sprays work well!

-Most of the commercial heat protectants for hair contain silicones.
+Most commercial heat protectants for hair contain silicones.
 This is because they can provide adequate defense against the heat.
 They can also be used to prevent moisture loss.

 However, if you still want to stick with oils, then you may want to lean toward Argan oil instead of coconut oil.
 Argan oil is a good option because it has a high smoke point of 420°F.